Ain't Living Long Like This: Content

 Many Crowell-penned songs have since been covered by other artists.
 "Leaving Louisiana in the Broad Daylight" was covered by Emmylou Harris in 1978 and, a year later, by The Oak Ridge Boys from The Oak Ridge Boys Have Arrived.
-They released it as a single that reached Number One.
+Their version was released as a single, reaching #1 on the Hot Country Songs chart.

 "Voila, An American Dream" was covered (as "An American Dream") by The Nitty Gritty Dirt Band and was the title track to their 1979 album.
-Released as a single, the record hit #13 on the U.S. pop charts and #3 in Canada.
+Released as a single, the record hit #13 on the U.S. Hot 100 and #3 in Canada.

 "I Ain't Living Long Like This" was recorded in 1977 by Gary Stewart for his album, Your Place or Mine., then recorded in 1978 by Emmylou Harris for her album, Quarter Moon in a Ten Cent Town, and in 1979 by Waylon Jennings for his album, What Goes Around Comes Around, and Jerry Jeff Walker for his album, Too Old to Change.
-Brooks & Dunn recorded a version in 2003 as a tribute to Waylon.
 Andy Griggs recorded a version for his 1999 first album, You Won't Ever Be Lonely.
+Brooks & Dunn recorded a version in 2003 as a tribute to Jennings.

 "Baby, Better Start Turnin' 'Em Down" was covered by Emmylou Harris on her 1983 album White Shoes and by Rosanne Cash on her 1979 album Right or Wrong.
-"Song for the Life" was first covered in 1980 by John Denver and in 1982 by Waylon Jennings.
-Alan Jackson released his version as a single from his album Who I Am in 1994 where it became a top ten hit.
+"Song for the Life" was first covered in 1976 by Jonathan Edwards, in 1980 by John Denver and in 1982 by Waylon Jennings.
+Alan Jackson released his version as a single from his 1994 album Who I Am, where it became a top ten country hit.

 Willie Nelson, Ricky Skaggs, Emmylou Harris and Nicolette Larson sang background vocals on several of the tracks.